Szybet/Yatchy/faq.md

 ### Dimensions
 A bit smaller than yatchy, but the USBC is on the thicker side (BUT THT!) if you are ordering the PCB's yourself, you can change the usbc to a smd one easily, if you believe in those pads holding for long

+The PCB thickness is 1.2mm in the 3D file.
+A 1mm one would still work (THT!)

 <img width="1226" height="717" alt="image" src="https://github.com/user-attachments/assets/be3a292e-ba22-4bfd-8183-a5e4cb4d4e58" />
 <img width="1190" height="907" alt="image" src="https://github.com/user-attachments/assets/f6aa888d-d29d-43d8-b99a-72deecc24e17" />
 <img width="1374" height="300" alt="image" src="https://github.com/user-attachments/assets/100d0e65-6885-46ff-8698-1cad478a564a" />